rinigus/osmscout-server/docs/tags/tag2alias_pt.md

-# PT: Tag and its main corresponding alias for
+# PT: Tag and its main alias, tag -> alias

 Tag | Alias
 --- | ---